anilmainali/wilsonmar.github.io/_posts/2016-03-11-scala-ecosystem.md

 Effective Scala lists "best practices" for Scala at Twitter.
 Useful for understanding idioms in Twitter's code.

-Scala is also said to power The Guardian (UK), Wallmart, Sony, Huffington Post, etc.
+Scala is also said to power The Guardian (UK), Walmart, Sony, Huffington Post, etc.

 ![Prominant ompanies using Scala are listed on this Wikipedia page](https://en.wikipedia.org/wiki/Scala_%28programming_language%29#Companies)